oh-just-another/diagram/packages/serialization/README.md

 - **`format`** — magic constant, lets a file be recognized without sniffing.
 - **`version`** — incremented on any breaking schema change.
 Migrations live in `migrations.ts`.
-- The shape sub-schema is a `z.discriminatedUnion` over every built-in `type`, plus a `passthrough` arm for plugin-registered types.
+- The element sub-schema is a `z.discriminatedUnion` over every built-in `type`, plus a `passthrough` arm for plugin-registered types.

 ## API